vittau/blog/_posts/2022-10-08-iem-equalization-extravaganza.markdown

 First, the number of filters on the left sidebar will determine the maximum number of filters AutoEQ will use.
 The AutoEQ Range parameter specifies the frequency range which AutoEQ should try to equalize.
 I would heavily recommend not changing this range, because like I said before, the treble region measurements are very unreliable.

 Speaking of unreliability, I would try to avoid using aggressive (high gain) and narrow (high Q) filters above 7KHz, because this might result in a "correction" that does not work well with your particular unit, or on your own ears.
 In the treble region, prefer wideband adjustments (low Q) and modest gain settings.
-Use the AutoEQ result as a basis, and change the values on the left sidebar.
+Use the AutoEQ result only as a basis, and tweak the values on the left sidebar.

 You should end up with something like this after some tweaks on the treble region: